gis-ops/tutorials/qgis/QGIS_SimplePlugin.md

 # Create a quick QGIS 3 Plugin

-This tutorial is not intended to be a deep dive into QGIS plugins, but rather a guideline for creating a plugin from available boiler plate code based on the very useful [Plugin Builder](http://g-sherman.github.io/Qgis-Plugin-Builder/).
+This tutorial is not intended to be a deep dive into QGIS plugin development, but rather a guideline for creating a plugin from available boiler plate code based on the very useful [Plugin Builder](http://g-sherman.github.io/Qgis-Plugin-Builder/).
+It focuses a lot on the conceptual how's and why's of Python plugins.
+The actual development part is quite quick.

 **Goals**: